 Read our full tutorial on how to create a Gantt chart using SmartDraw.
 Screen shots and step-by-step instructions will guide you through the process of planning your project, adding team members, setting milestones, creating task dependencies, and much more.

 Managing a project is a tough challenge.
 There are a lot of moving pieces.
 Surprises inevitably arise.
 But there isn't time to waste.

 So how do you make an efficient plan?
 How do you communicate and direct team members most effectively?
 How do you eliminate time waste?

 For answers to these questions and more, check out these 10 secrets of successful project managers.

-Browse SmartDraw's entire collection of network diagram examples and templates
+Browse SmartDraw's entire collection of gantt chart examples and templates